Japan, U.S. defense chiefs reaffirm alliance, progress on base issue

 TOKYO, Dec.
 7, Kyodo

-The Japanese and U.S. defense chiefs on Wednesday reaffirmed the strength of the bilateral alliance and agreed to swiftly finalize talks to address local concerns over crimes linked to the heavy U.S. military presence in Japan's southern island prefecture of Okinawa.
+Japan and the United States aim to maintain a strong alliance under the incoming U.S. administration, the countries' defense chiefs said Wednesday, while also agreeing to quickly complete a deal to tackle crimes by U.S. military base personnel in Japan at their meeting in Tokyo.

-The meeting between Japanese Defense Minister Tomomi Inada and U.S. Defense Secretary Ashton Carter took place as uncertainties remain over how bilateral ties will change under the new U.S. administration to be led by President-elect Donald Trump, who has been critical of Japan for not paying enough for U.S. security support.
+The meeting between Japanese Defense Minister Tomomi Inada and her U.S. counterpart Ashton Carter served as an opportunity to reaffirm bilateral ties amid uncertainty about the policies of U.S. President-elect Donald Trump, who has asserted Japan does not pay enough for U.S. security support.

-"We agreed to continue to closely cooperate based on the robust Japan-U.S. alliance," Inada told a joint press conference with Carter following their meeting in Tokyo.
-Carter emphasized that U.S. interests in the Asia-Pacific region are "enduring" and that the alliance "provides many benefits to both of our sides," including the need to defend against North Korea's nuclear and missile threats.
+"The Japan-U.S. alliance will not waver and I want to reinforce and deepen it also under the new administration," Inada told a joint press conference with Carter after their talks.
+Carter emphasized that U.S. interests in the Asia-Pacific region are "enduring" and that the alliance "provides many benefits to both of our sides," including the need to defend against North Korea's threats.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.